-A data series $S(p_1, p_2, ..., p\ell)$ is an ordered sequence of points with length n.
+A data series $S(p_1, p_2, ..., p\ell)$ is an ordered sequence of real-valued points with length l .
 A data series of length l can also be represented as a single point in an l -dimensional space.
 For this reason, the values of a data series are often called dimensions, and its length l is called dimensionality.
 We use $\mathbb S$ to denote a data series collection (or dataset).
-We refer to the size $n = |\mathbb{S}|$ of a data series collection as cardinality.
-In this paper, we focus on datasets with very large numbers of data series.
+We refer to the size $n = |\mathbb S|$ of a data series collection as cardinality.
+In this paper, we focus on datasets with a very large number of regularly sampled data series, with no uncertainty in the values [6, 35, 36, 118, 142], and no missing values [11, 136], which means that we do not need to encode the attribute describing the dimension of the sequence (e.g., the timestamps when the dimension is time).
+While the techniques used in this paper are designed for series of equal length, our models could be extended to support series of variable length (e.g., following the ideas proposed by the ULISSE index [83]).

 Distance Measures.
 A data series distance $d(S_1, S_2)$ is a function that measures the dissimilarity of two data series S_1 and S_2 , or alternatively, the dissimilarity of two data series subsequences.
-As mentioned in Sec 2, we chose Euclidean Distance (ED) as a measure due to its popularity and efficiency [26].
+As mentioned in Sec 2, we chose Euclidean Distance (ED) as a measure due to its popularity and efficiency [39].

 Similarity Search Queries.
-Given a dataset S, a query series Q, and a distance function $d(\cdot, \cdot)$, a k-Nearest-Neighbor (k-NN) query identifies the k series in the dataset with the smallest distances to Q. The 1st Nearest Neighbor (1-NN) is the series in the dataset with the smallest distance to Q.
+Given a dataset \mathbb{S} , a query series Q, and a distance function $d(\cdot, \cdot)$, a k-Nearest-Neighbor (k-NN) query identifies the k series in the dataset with the smallest distances to Q. The 1st Nearest Neighbor (1-NN) is the series in the dataset with the smallest distance to Q.

 Similarity search can be exact, when it produces answers that are always correct, or approximate, when there is no such strict guarantee.
-A δ - ε -approximate algorithm guarantees that its distance results will have a relative error no more than ε with a probability of at least δ [30].
-We note that only a couple of approaches [3, 21] provide such guarantees.
+A δ - ε -approximate algorithm guarantees that its distance results will have a relative error no more than ε with a probability of at least δ [47].
+We note that only a couple of approaches [5, 32] provide such guarantees.
 Yet, their accuracy has never been tested on the range of dimensions and dataset sizes that we examine here.

 Similarity Search Methods.
-Most data series similarity search techniques [14, 22, 33, 50, 54, 68, 85, 88, 92] use an index, which enables scalability.
+Most data series similarity search techniques [22, 33, 49, 72, 82, 97, 107, 134, 139, 146] use an index, which enables scalability.
 The index can offer quick approximate answers by traversing a single path of the index structure to visit the single most promising leaf, from where we select the best-so-far (bsf) answer: this is the candidate answer in the leaf that best matches (has the smallest distance to) the query.
 The bsf may, or may not be the final, exact answer: in order to verify, we need to either prune, or visit all the other leaves of the index.
 Having a good first bsf (i.e., close to the exact answer) leads to efficient pruning.